What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 Why Alcohol Is So Hard to Quit

-Alcohol use disorder happens when alcohol consumption changes your brain structure and functions.
+Alcohol use disorder happens when drinking changes your brain structure and function.
 You’ll experience differences in your thinking and feeling, and it becomes difficult to control your intake.
+Your body starts to rely on alcohol just to function.

 Not only that, heavy drinking can hold a psychological grip, especially if you’re facing troubles in life.
 People may use it to escape stress, trauma, and loneliness.

 Just know that if you’ve tried to quit before but couldn’t, that doesn’t mean you’re weak.
-You’re dealing with a powerful chemical reaction that requires professional help to overcome.
+You’re dealing with a powerful chemical reaction that usually requires professional help to overcome.

-The good news is that recovery is possible once you stop drinking alcohol!
+The good news is that recovery is possible once you stop drinking alcohol.

 Alcohol’s Damage to Your Body

-For those with alcohol use disorder, drinking alcohol causes damage to every part of the body.
+For those with alcohol use disorder, drinking causes damage to nearly every part of the body.
 It can even add to your risk of several types of cancer.
+These are just some of the effects of alcohol.

 What Happens When You Quit Drinking Alcohol?

-What happens after you quit drinking varies depending on the severity of the addiction.
+What happens after you quit varies depending on the severity of the addiction.
 For someone with alcohol use disorder, here’s a general timeline.

 1. A Few Hours After Your Last Drink